-\Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1
+^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019 instead of FOUN1016; this reduces the number of credits which can be taken in free electives at level I.

-\Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at level 1
+^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019 instead of FOUN1016; this reduces the number of credits which can be taken in free electives at level I.